A Paperless Kitchen Isn’t A New Invention

 - Wash towels every with your regular laundry!

 - Designate specific designs are types of towels to specific duties.
-Ex: I only use my flat folds to soak up grease from fried food.
+Example: I only use my flat folds to soak up grease from fried food.
 I use the flat folds in other ways, too, but I don’t use my flour sack towels or Ikea towels for this specific task.

 I don’t recommend the typical dish towels that are sold in stores.
 The fabric that they are made from usually isn’t natural.
 This means that it won’t be as absorbent or helpful with messes.
 Towels made from synthetic fibers usually can’t withstand being washed a lot without becoming even less absorbent.